 Autosomal Dominant Inheritance

 Genes are the blueprints for making proteins.
-Our bodies need proteins to develop and work correctly.
+Our bodies need proteins to develop and work in the right way.
 Most genes come in pairs.
 One is inherited from the mother and the other from the father.
 Genes inherited from our biological parents are expressed in specific ways.
 One of these basic patterns is called autosomal dominant inheritance.

 What is autosomal dominant inheritance?